wesley-zhong/gameSrv/README.md

 ```
 **Windows**

-Open directly with Goland  directly or VsCode
+Open directly with Goland  or VsCode

 **Run And  Test**
 ---